Are you at risk of family violence?

 Other options available to parties who have experienced family violence can include filing an Application for a Protection Order in the State Magistrates Court.
 This process is separate and distinct from proceedings in the Federal Circuit and Family Court of Australia.

-If you are concerned that you or your family may be at risk of family violence and wish to discuss your options moving forward, please contact the brisbane family law team at James Noble Law today for a free, no-obligation 20-minute consultation.
+If you are concerned that you or your family may be at risk of family violence and wish to discuss your options moving forward, please contact the brisbane family lawyers team at James Noble Law today for a free, no-obligation 20-minute consultation.
 Schedule an appointment with one of our Qualified and experienced Family lawyers Brisbane.

 Find Brisbane family lawyers on Google Maps near you.